salrashid123/golang-jwt-tink/README.md

 ### Supported TINK Key Types:

-Currently only the PrimaryK KeyID is used for signing and verification.
+Currently only the PrimaryKeyID is used for signing and verification.

 The Tink Key you use for signing should use the TINK or RAW prefix mode (`"outputPrefixType": "RAW"`, `"outputPrefixType": "TINK"`) as shown in the example.